gillichu/tipp3_working/README.md

 -------------
 Before installing the software you need to make sure the following programs are installed on your machine.

-- Python: Version > 3.9
+- Python: Version >= 3.7
-- Java: Version > 1.8
+- Java: Version >= 1.8
 - Blast: Version > 2.10.1
-- SEPP: Version > 4.4.0
+- SEPP: Version >= v4.5.0

 Installation Steps:
 -------------------
-TIPP requires SEPP to be installed.
+TIPP requires SEPP to be installed. <br />
+SEPP can be easily installed with conda - `conda install -c bioconda sepp=v4.5.0` or you can install from source directly.
+Check instructions [here](https://github.com/smirarab/sepp/blob/master/README.SEPP.md). <br />
 Once SEPP is installed, do the following

 1. Download and decompress the reference dataset available at [https://obj.umiacs.umd.edu/tipp/tipp2-refpkg.tar.gz](https://obj.umiacs.umd.edu/tipp/tipp2-refpkg.tar.gz).
 2. Set the environment variables (`REFERENCE` and `BLAST`) that will be used to create the configuration file.
 The `REFERENCE` environment variable should point to the location of the reference dataset (i.e. it should point to the `tipp2-refpkg` directory with its full path).
 The `BLAST` environment variable should to point to the location of the binary: `blastn`.
 Environment variables can be set using the following (shell-dependent) commands: